nickvpn/image-to-asciiart/README.md

 ## Example Output

-Here is an example of a converted image into ASCII art:
+Here is an example of a converted image into ASCII art with an image scale of 5:

 ![Shane ASCII art conversion](images/shaneasciiart.png)